You want smart political talk without the meltdowns?

 I went to school at night.

-You did.
+You did?

 I did all of my degrees at night.

-I never had the uh quote unquote college experience.
+I never had the quote-unquote college experience.

 So I was in school with working people.

-Oh very it was an educ that was an education in and of itself.
+That was an education in and of itself.

-Was this during the the the the modeling era?
+Was this during the modeling era?

 Wow.

-So yeah, I've always been a working girl.
+So, yeah, I've always been a working girl.

 What made you get into radio?

-That's that's a quite a jump to go from finance to Oh God, this is such a ridiculous story.
+That's, that's quite a jump to go from finance to.

-I came here to do music and I did all the things with music, and I thought that that would be my path.
+I came here to do music and I did all the things with music.

 So I got a job during the day.

-And I had a background in audio video engineering, and they needed an engineer on the AM side, and they said, Oh, you want to try it out there?
+And they said, oh, you want to try it out there?

-And I was like, Yeah, sure.
+And I was like, yeah, sure.

-I said, No, never heard of him.
+I said, no, never heard of him.

 Not a lick.